jpype-project/jpype/doc/userguide.rst

 Type Factories
   These are meta classes that allow one to declare a particular Java type in Python.
-The result of type factories are wrapper classs.
+The result of type factories are wrapper classes.
   (JClass_ and JArray_)  Factories also exist to implement Java classes from within Python (JProxy_)

 Meta Classes
-  These are clases to describe different properties of Java classes such as to check if a class is an Interface.
+  These are classes to describe different properties of Java classes such as to check if a class is an Interface.
 (JInterface_)

 Base Classes